EMPOWERING YOUTH, HONORING SENIORS, AND BUILDING COMMUNITY

 New in 2022/2023!

-This 10-12 week, college level program reflects the mission of Sages & Seekers as it focuses on sharing the unique experiences of both generations through storytelling.
-As the students and older adults address each “issue/problem” together, they will focus on the human behavior we all share in order to design a plan of action that will motivate and inspire all of us to make a modest change in our own behavior, contributing to an achievable and significant outcome.
+This 10-week, college level program reflects the mission of Sages & Seekers as it focuses on sharing the unique experiences of both generations through storytelling.
+The group of Sages and Seekers will focus one topic, either climate change or homelessness.
+As the students and older adults address each issue together, they design a plan of action that will motivate and inspire all of us to make a modest change in our own behavior, contributing to an achievable and significant outcome.

 This opportunity to communicate one-to-one with an interested partner breaks down stereotypes and judgements, leading to the development of much needed social-emotional skills and a diminishing of ageism.